Biological Engineering (Course 20)

 0-1-0 units

 For Course 20 students participating in off-campus professional experiences in biological engineering.
-Before registering for this subject, students must have an offer from a company or organization and must identify a BE supervisor.
-Upon completion, student must submit a letter from the company or organization describing the experience, along with a substantive final report from the student approved by the MIT supervisor.
+Before registering for this subject, students must have an offer from a company or organization and must identify a BE advisor.
+Upon completion, student must submit a letter from the company or organization describing the experience, along with a substantive final report from the student approved by the MIT advisor.
 Subject to departmental approval.
 Consult departmental undergraduate office.

 Staff